Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 The Bitcoin Connection

-In 2008, Satoshi Nakamoto published a paper describing a decentralized digital money system.
+Specifically, Satoshi Nakamoto published a paper describing a decentralized digital money system in 2008.

 Then, Bitcoin became the first successful major use of blockchain technology.